dart-lang/site-www/src/_guides/language/analysis-options.md

 If you include an analysis options file such as the one in `pedantic`, you might want to disable some of the included rules.
-Disabling individual rules is similar enabling them, but with two differences:
+Disabling individual rules is similar to enabling them, but with two differences:

 * Omit the dash (`-`) before the rule name.